psbhlw/sublime-text-z80asm/z80asm/README.md

 ## Installation and configuration

 1. Copy the `z80asm` directory to the Sublime Text 2 `Packages` directory.
 Installation is complete.
-2. Go to the `Z80Asm > Settings > Build script...` menu and specify a path to your sjasmplus binary.
+2. (Optional, see below) Go to the `Z80Asm > Settings > Build script...` menu and specify a path to your sjasmplus binary.
 You also can add your own arguments to sjasmplus.
-3. Go to the `Z80Asm > Settings > Emul script...` menu and specify a path to your UnrealSpeccy binary.
+3. (Optional, see below) Go to the `Z80Asm > Settings > Emul script...` menu and specify a path to your UnrealSpeccy binary.
 You also can modify the way the emulator starts.
 4. Go to the `Tools > Build System` menu and select the `z80asm` item.

 ---